 We’ve all seen dogs trying to mount each other at the dog park, and of course, many may find this a little humorous.
 However, most dog parents do find this behavior undesirable, especially if it involves mounting a new puppy in the home.

 With careful behavior management, your dog can learn how to process their emotions in another way than getting “too friendly” with objects, other animals, you, or your guests.

-You can also find support in our AskVet veterinarians.
-They are available 24 hours a day, seven days a week to answer all of your behavioral health questions.
+You can also find support with our KONG Club Pet Coaches.
+Schedule a Zoom call to chat about your issue and your solutions will be provided.
+Also, veterinary access is available 24 hours a day, seven days a week to answer all of your behavioral health questions as well.
 Their expert opinions can guide you in redirecting behavior and even recommend additional care when they believe veterinarian assistance may be necessary.